aignostics/typescript-sdk/README.md

 The official TypeScript SDK for the Aignostics Platform, providing type-safe access to the Aignostics API.
 Also includes a CLI tool for command-line operations.

+For general information about the Aignostics Platform [check this documentation page](https://aignostics.readthedocs.io/en/latest/main.html#platform)

 ## Packages

 - **[@aignostics/sdk](packages/sdk/)** - Core TypeScript SDK with auto-generated API clients